-A primary adrenal gland tumor is very uncommon, and exact statistics are not available for this type of tumor in the United States.
-It is estimated that approximately 300 adults in the United States are diagnosed each year with adrenal cortical cancer.
-This type of cancer is much less common than an adrenal adenoma, a benign tumor that is more common for middle-age and older adults.
-The average age of a person diagnosed with an adrenal gland tumor is between 45 and 50; however, these tumors can occur at any age.
-More women than men tend to be diagnosed with adrenal gland tumors.
+A primary adrenal gland tumor is very uncommon.
+Each year, an estimated 600 people in the United States are diagnosed with adrenocortical carcinoma.
+This type of cancer is much less common than an adrenal adenoma, which is a noncancerous tumor that is found most commonly in middle-aged and older adults.
+The average age of a person diagnosed with an adrenal gland tumor is 46 years.
+However, these tumors can occur at any age.
+See the Introduction for more about these types of adrenal gland tumors.

-Statistics adapted from the American Cancer Society and the University of Michigan Rogel Cancer Center.
+Statistics adapted from the websites of the American Cancer Society, the National Cancer Institute, and the University of Michigan Rogel Cancer Center.
 (All sources accessed February 2023.)